Diversity, Equity and Inclusion

 Our compensation structure includes benefit plans and programs that focus on multiple facets of well-being including physical, mental, and financial wellness.
 Huntington’s benefit plans and programs include incentive opportunities such as preventive screening, family time off, caregiver leave, a scholarship program, 401(k) with employer contributions, a $20 per hour minimum pay rate and multiple tiers with our medical plan to scale colleague premiums based on level of pay.
 We also strive to ensure that we retain the talent we attract.

-EEO-1 Consolidated Report: Information as of 12/31/23
+EEO-1 Consolidated Report: U.S. Colleagues as of 12/31/23